 Students will need to evaluate if they had achieved their Learning Objective at the end of their internship.

-Monthly Progress Update
+4) Monthly Progress Report

 An interim report will have to be submitted after the 3rd month of the internship.
 The report will cover (1) the current progress of your internship project, (2) the current status of your self-designed objective, (3) any problem and challenges.
 The project report format may be found here.

 Students will have to submit a final report at the end of their internship which will cover (1) the work done in your internship project, (2) the achievement of your self-designed objective, (3) any problem and challenges, (4) career path.
 The Final Report should contain the summarised version of your Interim Report and the continuation from there.